survival-lumc/ValidationCompRisks/README.md

 The repository contains the following code:

 + **[Prediction_CSC_minimal.R](Prediction_CSC_minimal.R) : the companion R script for the manuscript.
 This script reproduces all main tables and figures of the manuscript.
-The file evaluates the performance of a cause specific hazards prediction model.**
+The file evaluates the performance of a cause specific hazards prediction model.
+Data are available [here](https://github.com/survival-lumc/ValidationCompRisks/tree/main/Data).**

 + [Prediction_CSC.md](Prediction_CSC.md) : a markdown document containing a more in-depth version of the script, with details on model development, descriptive tables and supplementary plots.
 This document requires installing several add-on packages that are not needed to run the minimal script.
 The RMarkdown source code (.Rmd) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Prediction_CSC.Rmd).
+Additional functions useful for this script are available [here](https://github.com/survival-lumc/ValidationCompRisks/tree/main/R).

 +	Additional code to alternatively develop a competing risk prediction model using the subdistribution hazard approach (Fine & Gray) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Development_SDH.md).
 The Rmarkdown source code (.Rmd) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Development_SDH.Rmd).
 A more concise R source code (.R) is [here](https://github.com/survival-lumc/ValidationCompRisks/blob/main/Development_SDH_minimal.R).

 + [sharing_CSC_model.R](sharing_CSC_model.R) : example/template of how to share a cause-specific hazards prediction model for external validation, without having to share the original development data.

-Data are available [here](https://github.com/survival-lumc/ValidationCompRisks/tree/main/Data).
-Additional functions useful to develop and validate competing risks prediction models are available [here](https://github.com/survival-lumc/ValidationCompRisks/tree/main/R).

 ## Usage